AI SEO Keyword Visibility

 9. Bank of America® Premium Rewards® Credit Card

-Would you like recommendations based on a specific spending category (e.g., travel, cash back, business)?
+Would you like recommendations tailored to a specific spending category (e.g., travel, cash back, business)?

-Here are some highly-rated credit cards for earning rewards as of 2025, along with some context about each:
+Here are some highly-rated credit cards known for earning rewards, along with additional context about each:

 -